benlellouch/pastebin/README.md

 # pastebin
-a pastebin using rocket, a rust wed development framework
+a pastebin using rocket, a rust web development framework